About the University

 A continued emphasis was also placed on Xavier’s Jesuit heritage with the creation of the Center for Mission and Identity, which includes the Conway Institute for Jesuit Education, Ignatian programs and an online Jesuit resource service.
 The Dorothy Day Center for Faith and Justice and the Center for Interfaith Community Engagement were created to challenge and support students as they deepen their spiritual lives.

 In the fall of 2021, Dr. Colleen Hanycz., will be inaugurated as Xavier’s 35th president

 Xavier University offers its students the advantages of a quality liberal education, which has always been the center of a Jesuit university.
 Such an education enables the student to put personal academic goals in the context of the diverse achievements of civilization and the vast potential of the human person.
 Jesuit and Catholic education presumes that the truth about the world and humankind, discovered through human reason, cannot ultimately conflict with the truth of faith, since the two have a common origin in God.
 Indeed, the continuing dialogue between religious tradition and developing human wisdom is of primary importance in the search for ultimate truth.

 The goal of a Jesuit and Catholic education is integration of the intellectual dimension of learning and the spiritual experience of the student, along with the development of a strong system of personal moral values.
 Such an education strives for the formation of the student’s mind and heart into a habit of reaching out to the needs of today’s and tomorrow’s global society and, in the process, of reaching out to God.

-The institution is committed to making available a rigorous academic and pre-professional learning environment, which educates each student intellectually, morally and spiritually.
+The institution is committed to making available a rigorous academic learning environment, which educates each student intellectually, morally and spiritually.